 US President Barack Obama said that, however hard Western countries are prepared to lean on Assad diplomatically, they still have no intention of using force to topple him, as they did against Muammar Gaddafi in Libya last year.

 “I think it is very important for us to try to resolve this without recourse to outside military intervention.
-Today show.
+And I think that’s possible,” he told NBC’s Today show.